NilssonOpel/SIMuR/README.md

 https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/index

-You need to set up Visual Studio to enable source server support, you can read about here http://www.symbolsource.org/Public/Home/VisualStudio and https://docs.microsoft.com/en-us/visualstudio/debugger/general-debugging-options-dialog-box?view=vs-2019
+You need to set up Visual Studio to enable source server support, you can read about how here http://www.symbolsource.org/Public/Home/VisualStudio and https://docs.microsoft.com/en-us/visualstudio/debugger/general-debugging-options-dialog-box?view=vs-2019

 *There is an issue with Win10 that JIT debugging is by default disabled.
-Since the test program have a crash, JIT debugging has to be enabled.
+Since the test program has a crash, JIT debugging has to be enabled for the test to work.
 The crash is to get into the debugger and to show that the debugger can pick up the remote sources*.

 To enable JIT debugging please take a look at https://docs.microsoft.com/en-us/visualstudio/debugger/debug-using-the-just-in-time-debugger?view=vs-2019